 It usually costs a little more to insure automobiles of higher value.
 And sharing your vehicle with anyone will also have an affect on your rates.
 But if you own your car outright, no matter what it is, you may have more flexible coverage options.

 6. What is Your Driving Record?
 Past Claims?

 Past claims and a poor driving record will have a negative affect on your auto insurance quote, so it’s best to avoid both.
 Serious infractions can remain on your driving record for insurance purposes from three.
 Drive defensively and be a better driver overall.

 There are a lot of ways you can save on your auto insurance, but the first always is to be a safe and conscientious driver.
-Alberta drivers with a clean record typically get the best rates; however, if you have a less-than-perfect record, we have access to several insurance providers to still help you get great coverage.
+Drivers with a clean record typically get the best rates; however, if you have a less-than-perfect record, we have access to insurance providers to help you get great coverage.

 At Bow Valley Insurance, it’s our promise to find you the best auto insurance available.
-Working with a broker gives you access to several Alberta auto insurance providers, and more options to choose from.
-Before requesting a quote, contact us if you have any questions.
+Working with a broker gives you access to auto insurance providers, and more options to choose from.